Ardavan-mo/scripts/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting  access to the network.
 - _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_
+What is the advantage of a jump box?
+-
-A jump box or bastion server serves as a gatway to gain entry into a remote network.
-Many times the primary mode of access is SSH and without the key access is forbidden
+<h3>A jump box or bastion server serves as a gatway to gain entry into a remote network.
+Many times the primary mode of access is SSH and without the key access is forbidden.

 A load balancer is meant to serve as a specific point of access for a service that is served by multiple machines.
-This allows high availability models to function properly
+This allows high availability models to function properly.</h3>

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the log files and system resources.
-- _TODO: What does Filebeat watch for?_
+- _TODO: What does Filebeat watch for?

-Filebeat is meant primarily to watch for system logs and forward any changes to the Elasticsearch Host.
+<h3>Filebeat is meant primarily to watch for system logs and forward any changes to the Elasticsearch Host.</h3>

-.
-- _TODO: What does Metricbeat record?_
+- _TODO: What does Metricbeat record?

-Metricbeat is used only for gathering metrics and system resources usage for display in Elasticsearch
+<h3>Metricbeat is used only for gathering metrics and system resources usage for display in Elasticsearch.</h3>